Mert Topuz

-Mert Topuz (born 19 February 2001) is a Turkish professional footballer who plays as a goalkeeper for Ankaragücü.
+Mert Topuz (born 19 February 2001) is a Turkish professional footballer who plays as a goalkeeper for TFF Third League club Hacettepe 1945 SK.

 Professional career

 A youth product of Ankaragücü since 2013, Topuz signed his first professional contract with Ankaragücü in 2020.
 He made his professional debut with Ankaragücü in a 1–0 Süper Lig loss to Alanyaspor on 15 May 2021.